 A recent competitor in the market, Wix, has slowly grown into a powerful CMS.
 The platform holds to its advertising by allowing you to create aesthetically designed websites with just a drag-and-drop builder.

 Founded in 2006, it has gained a tremendous following over time as a closed-source platform.
 It’s easy to use and set up.
-With just a simple subscription, you can easily create a Wix site that stands out and ranks in search engine results.
+You can easily create a Wix site that stands out and ranks in search engine results with just a simple subscription.

 So, which one is best for you?
 Wix or WordPress or SquareSpace?

 In this article, we’ve described how Wix, SquareSpace, and WordPress work.
 Now, you might be wondering which one is best for your site.
-The answer to that question is simple: it depends on what you want to achieve.
+That question is simple: it depends on what you want to achieve.

-As a best practice, we would recommend you to go in-depth and try out all three platforms to decide which one works best for your business.
+As a best practice, we recommend you go in-depth and try out all three platforms to decide which one works best for your business.